nominetresearch/microbit-networking-book-python/reactiongame/reactiongame.md

 You should use your own knowledge gained from completing the other chapters to help you create your program.

-The Reaction Game is a simple two player game inspired by the popular toy *Bop It*[^1].
+The Reaction Game is a simple two-player game inspired by the popular toy *Bop It*[^1].
 This game allows you to test your reaction time against a friend by performing actions that the micro:bit tells you to do.
 On your turn, you'll be asked to complete the action displayed on the micro:bit screen, which will be one of:

 - Press button A
 - Press button B